Turbulent dynamo in the two-phase interstellar medium: Results: Two-phase medium

 In \Fig{fig:bxpdf}, we show the PDF of a single magnetic field component, $b_x / b_{{\rm rms},~T \ge 0~{\rm K}}$ in different phases for both the $\Sol$ (a) and $\Comp$ (b) cases, respectively.
-The magnetic field varies over a larger range in the $\Comp$ case and this is correlated to the larger range in densities see in \Fig{fig:rhopdf}.
-The velocity PDFs in these driven turbulence numerical simulations are Gaussian (see \App{sec:vxpdfs}) but the magnetic fields they amplify are highly non-Gaussian or spatially intermittent.
+The magnetic field varies over a larger range in the $\Comp$ case and this is correlated to the larger range in densities (see \Fig{fig:rhopdf}).
+The velocity PDFs in these driven turbulence numerical simulations are Gaussian (see \Fig{fig:uxpdf}~(c, d) in \App{sec:uxMachpdfs}) but the magnetic fields they amplify are highly non-Gaussian or spatially intermittent.
 This is evident from the heavy tail in the PDF at higher values of $b_x / b_{{\rm rms},~T \ge 0~{\rm K}}$ in \Fig{fig:bxpdf} and the computed kurtosis much higher than that of a Gaussian distribution (three).